Jasna012/Power-BI-projects/README.md

 # Power-BI-projects
-It is a dashboard project.
+It is an interactive  dashboard project to track and analyze online sales data.